 Because the processing of your results takes about 10 days after test date (add another 2 weeks for the essay), you should make sure you plan carefully when to take the test.
 Many students want the opportunity to take the test at least a second time during their recruiting process and/or when applying for college.

 Bearing in mind the fact that the Regular Signing Period (“National Letter of Intent”) starts in November of your senior year, you do want to take the ACT test in your junior year.
 More on that in your Recruiting Timeline.

 "Unless you are one of the athletes recruited very early on, coaches will be very grateful if you contact them with an official ACT score."

 For starters, everything you have done in high school to this point and will continue to do until test date will pay off in one way or the other.
 On top of this there are a number of useful strategies to prepare for the big day:

 Before anything else, make yourself familiar with the test format, the various sections, sample questions and test strategies.

 You can also find practice tests for download, which is a great way of getting to know what's expected of you: ACT

 Third-party preparation / tutors

 Considering the importance of the ACT test and its financial implications if you were to receive a better academic scholarship offer, many people look to add private tutors to their team or make use of other preparation tools, such as official ACT products.
-Whether that's a smart investment or not, is up to you to decide and we encourage you to read up on this topic extensively.

 First, understand the kind of schools you would like to get recruited by.
 Second, understand the ACT score range needed to make it happen.
 Then, decide on how to get there academically.